Homemade Acai Bowl

-- Your Acai Bowl is best if enjoyed as soon as you make it.
+- Your frozen Acai Bowl is best if enjoyed as soon as you make it.
 If you want to make it in advance, pour the smoothie base into individual containers and freeze without the toppings.
 To eat later, allow the smoothie bowl to thaw for 10-15 minutes and give it a stir before adding your toppings.

 - Customize your own acai bowl by trying other fruits like mango, apple, papaya and kiwi.
 Sometimes I like to add a beet to amp up the nutrition factor.
 Beets provide tremendous energy and oodles of antioxidants!

 - If you can’t have dairy or are looking to make a vegan smoothie bowl, simply substitute your favorite dairy-free yogurt.